AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/1_Core/06_Subprograms/Return/req.rst

-SC expectations for Return statements
+SC requirements for Return statements
 =====================================